 You are here:

 For many people, their first experience with a government agency can be confusing.
-The staff at the Office of Child Support Services (OCSS) recognized the need to help new clients understand the services offered and terminology used to handle their case.
-The staff developed the “Welcome to OCSS” packet to help new clients navigate the child support system.
+The Office of Child Support Services (OCSS) recognizes the need to help customers understand the services offered and terminology used.

-If you are currently a client of the agency or are simply interested in learning more about OCSS, view the links below for helpful information and answers to your questions.
+f you are a customer or are simply interested in learning more about OCSS, view the links below for helpful information and answers to your questions.

 - Enforcement of Your Support Order

 The easiest way to enforce your order for child support is by attaching the wages of the party responsible to pay the child support.
 However, if they are not employed, self-employed or if their employment cannot be located we can take a variety of actions to get them to pay.